Wah Wah Watson

-Melvin M. Ragin (December 8, 1950 – October 24, 2018), known professionally as "Wah Wah Watson", was an American guitarist who was a member of The Funk Brothers, the studio band for Motown Records.
+Melvin M. Ragin (December 8, 1950 – October 24, 2018), known professionally as Wah Wah Watson, was an American guitarist who was a member of the Funk Brothers, the studio band for Motown Records.
+He also worked extensively as a session musician in a variety of genres from jazz and pop to R&B.

 Career

+Ragin was a native of Richmond, Virginia.
+His father, Robert Ragin, was a minister, and his mother, Cora (Brown) Ragin was an evangelist.
+She bought him his first guitar when he was 15.

-A native of Richmond, Virginia, Melvin Ragin moved to Detroit and became a member of the Motown Records studio band The Funk Brothers, where he recorded with artists like The Temptations (his guitar work on "Papa Was a Rollin' Stone" is particularly notable), The Jackson 5, the Four Tops, Gladys Knight & the Pips, and The Supremes.
+He moved to Detroit in the 1960s and eventually became a member of the Motown Records studio band the Funk Brothers, where he recorded with artists like The Temptations (his guitar work on "Papa Was a Rollin' Stone" is particularly notable), the Jackson 5, the Four Tops, Gladys Knight & the Pips, and the Supremes.
 He played on numerous sessions in the 1970s and 1980s for many top soul, funk and disco acts, including Herbie Hancock; he both recorded and composed songs with the Pointer Sisters.
+His nickname stemmed from "wonderfully textured sounds" he conjured using a wah-wah pedal to alter the sound of his electric guitar; he bought his first pedal after hearing Motown studio guitarist Dennis Coffey use one.

+From 1974-1980 Melvin Ragin worked extensively with Herbie Hancock, on the Secrets recording, track 1 had Wah Watson on Bass & voice bag with his friend Ray Parker Jr. on Guitar.
+That 1976 recording was co-produced by Wah Wah Watson.

-In 1977, Watson released his first solo album, Elementary, on Columbia Records.
+When Motown relocated to Los Angeles, so did Ragin.
+In 1976, Watson released his first solo album, Elementary, on Columbia Records.
 The album was co-produced by Watson and David Rubinson.

 In 1994, Watson appeared on the Red Hot Organization's compilation album, Stolen Moments: Red Hot + Cool.
 The album, meant to raise awareness and funds in support of the AIDS epidemic in relation to the African American community, was heralded as "Album of the Year" by Time magazine.
 In the 2000s, Watson appeared on the albums Maxwell's Now (2001), Black Diamond (2000) by Angie Stone, the soundtrack to the film Shaft (2000), Damita Jo (2004) by Janet Jackson, Alicia Keys' Unplugged (2005), and The Element of Freedom (2009).
+In 2010, Wah Wah Watson collaborated with alternative soul artist Res to create the song, "For Who You Are" on the Black Girls Rock album.
+The song is frequently played as a classic Chicago, Illinois "stepping" dance song with over 10 million views on youtube.

 Death

 Watson died on October 24, 2018, at St. John's Hospital in Santa Monica.
+He was 67.
+He was survived by two sisters, two brothers, and his wife, Itsuko Aono.
+In a statement, Aono said, "Wherever he is, he’s groovin’.”